rafalab/rafalab.github.io/pages/software.md

 ### GitHub

 Several of my projects, including this website, are developed on [GitHub](https://github.com/rafalab).
-This include
+This includes

 - [The code for DALS](https://github.com/genomicsclass)